Cruising Advice Index

 A list of items we find useful on every cruise

 • Travel Insurance.
 Do you need supplemental insurance coverage for med-a-vac flights, or health care costs?
 We strongly recommend U.S. passengers review their health insurance policies to determine if coverage is offered outside the country.
-Doctor and hospital bills along with medical air-transport can be a huge expense and most physicians as well as health care facilities demand cash for services at the time they are rendered.
+Doctor and hospital bills along with medical air-transport can be a huge expense and most physicians, as well as health care facilities, demand cash for services at the time they are rendered.
 Consider travel insurance to cover these type of expenses.

-• Waterproof ID carrier for water excursions
+• Waterproof pouch/carrier for water excursions

 • Good Binoculars

-• Extension cord or 3 way adapter for the electrical outlet
+• 3-way adapter for the electrical outlet

 • Full size first aid kit - Avoid shipboard medical costs for non-emergency items such as pain relievers, bandages, anti-biotic cream, etc.